Come Learn With Us

 10 Ways to Support Reproductive Healthcare in Texas:

 July 15, 2020

 Teen Dads.
 Where are They?
 How are They?August 5, 2020

 Best Practices for Building Skills of Parents and Caregivers of Teens

 September through December: Coming Soon!

 About the Texas Campaign

-The Texas Campaign to Prevent Teen Pregnancy, a statewide nonpartisan organization, aims to reduce teen pregnancy through research, advocacy, collaboration and training.
-We work to build constructive dialogue among partners statewide around teen pregnancy, adolescent sexual health, and effective prevention strategies though:
+The Texas Campaign to Prevent Teen Pregnancy, a statewide nonpartisan organization, aims to reduce teen pregnancy through research, advocacy, collaboration, and training.
+We work to build constructive dialogue among partners statewide around teen pregnancy, adolescent sexual health, and effective prevention strategies through:

 Research and Data: We analyze and disseminate data on teen pregnancy and teen birth. including prevention strategies proven effective globally, nationally and here in the Lone Star State.

 Advocacy and Public Policy: We advocate for public policies that increase young Texans’ access to knowledge and healthcare to prevent unintended pregnancy